temporalio/documentation/docs/java/activities.md

 Temporal supports such externally-facing code in the form of Activities.

 An Activity is essentially a function that can execute any code like DB updates or service calls.
-The Workflow is not allowed to directly call any external APIs;
+The Workflow is not allowed to directly call any external APIs; it can do this only through Activities.
 It can do this only through Activities.
 The Workflow is essentially an orchestrator of Activities.